History of the Civil War: When was the First Shot?

-HISTORY OF THE CIVIL WAR
+HISTORY OF THE CIVIL WAR: FIRST SHOT?

-This war developed a number of “firsts” that would play out in later wars to follow.
-Trench warfare, developed by General Sherman in Georgia would be seen in the fields of battle of World War I. Hand crank operated rapid-fire guns, like the Coffee Mill Gun and the Gatling Gun — presaging machine gun warfare in WWI — allowed rapid shooting that could devastate an advancing line of soldiers.
+This war developed many “firsts” that would play out in later wars.
+Trench warfare, developed by General Sherman in Georgia, would be seen in the fields of battle of World War I. Hand-crank-operated rapid-fire guns, like the Coffee Mill Gun and the Gatling Gun — presaging machine-gun warfare in WWI — allowed rapid shooting that could devastate an advancing line of soldiers.

 Bill Petro, your friendly neighborhood historian

 Very interesting and I would like to see more articles like this.

 Good post.
 I believe a secondary driver for South Carolina being the first to secede was the export duties levied by the Federal government on cotton.
 Charleston, SC was the major port for cotton exports.
 The Charleston brokers thought the export duties limited their business.
 South Carolina had tried to secede previously but were shut down by Andrew Jackson.